 Article and pictures by Urban Alliance staff.

-Just a few decades ago, teens congregated at malls, movie theaters or in their neighborhoods to ride bikes, swaps notes or play a game of football.
+Just a few decades ago, teens congregated at malls, movie theaters or in their neighborhoods to ride bikes, swap notes or play a game of football.

 It's true.
 Today's youth face unique challenges as they navigate the awkward stage of life straddled between childhood and adulthood.

 But, a movement is happening that is helping youth to have a voice, to connect with one another, and build relationships through their teen years.
 And, it's making waves of transformational change in Greater Hartford.

 YX Movement, which just celebrated its fifth anniversary, began as a vision from Pastors Joel and Karla Cruz from House of Praise and Worship.
 They wanted to inspire teens to live boldly in their faith, and set their eyes on what that might look like if many churches worked together to help encourage that boldness.